decretist/Dissertation/Chapter3/chapter3m.md

 How did commentators in the middle ages think about authorship in connection with the *Decretum* and similar works?
 In what sense did they consider Gratian to be, or not be, the "author" of the *Decretum*?
-The *Decretum* says nothing about its own authorship.
-Stephen of
-Tournai: no.[^2] Bonaventure (by analogy with the *Sentences* of Peter Lombard): yes.[^3] Minus the fashionable 13th c.
-Aristotelian scholastic jargon about causation, Bonaventure's argument that Peter Lombard can be considered the author of the *Sentences* can be applied *mutatis mutandis* to Gratian and the *Decretum*: by Bonaventure's logic, Gratian can be considered the author of the *Decretum*.

-[^2]: "Compositorem huius operis recte dixerim Gratianum, non auctorem.
-Capitula namque a sanctis patribus edita in hoc volumine composuit, i.e. ordinavit.
-Non eorum auctor vel conditor fuit, nisi forte quis eum auctorem idcirco dicere velit, quoniam multa ex parte sua sanctorum sententias distinguendo et exponendo in paragraphis suis ponit." @schulte_summa_1965, 5 "I should properly say that Gratian is the compiler of this work, not the author, for he brought together in this volume---that is, he arranged---rulings enacted by the holy Fathers.
-He was not their author or framer, unless perchance someone wishes to say that he is thus the author since he offered on his own in his dicta many things for clarifying and explicating the opinions of the holy [Fathers]."
-@somerville_prefaces_1998, 200-201.
-Somerville translated from
-@kalb_studien_1983, 113-120, not from Schulte.

-[^3]: Ad intelligentiam dictorum notandum, quod quadruplex est modus faciendi librum.
-Aliquis enim scribit aliena, nihil addendo vel mutando; et iste mere dicitur *scriptor*.
-Aliquis scribit aliena, addendo, sed non de suo; et iste *compilator* dicitur.
-Aliquis scribit et aliena et sua, sed aliena tamquam principalia, et sua tamquam annexa ad evidentiam; et iste dicitur *commentator*, non auctor.
-Aliquis scribit et sua et aliena, sed sua tanquam principalia, aliena tamquam annexa ad confirmationem; et talis debet dici *auctor*.
-Talis fuit Magister, qui sententias suas ponit et Patrum sententiis confirmat.
-Unde vere debet dici auctor huius libri.
-(14-15)

-    For someone writes out the words of other men without adding or changing anything, and he is called the scribe [*scriptor*] pure and simple.
-Someone else writes the words of other men, putting together material, but not his own, and he is called the compiler [*compilator*].
-Someone else write the words of other men and also his own, but with those of other men comprising the principle part while his own are annexed merely to make clear the argument, and he is called the commentator [*commentator*], not the author.
-Someone else writes the words of other men and also of his own, but with his own forming the principle part and those of others being annexed merely by way of confirmation, and such a person should be called an author [*auctor*].
-(Kraebel, 98)

-    Such was the Master [Peter Lombard], who put forward [*ponit*] his own opinions, and confirmed [them] from the opinions of the Fathers.
-Whence he truly ought to be called the author of this book. (trans.
-PLE)

 ### Barthes